Luos-io/Documentation/src/_pages/low/modules/create-modules.md

 > **Note:** According to the real-time configuration you chose, an additional line of code may be necessary.
 See [Real-time configuration page](/_pages/low/modules/rt-config.md) for more details.

+## Modules category
+To make your development as clean as possible you have to understand which category (Driver or App) your module project is.

+By following categories guideline you will make clean and reusable functionalities.

+## Drivers guidelines
+A driver is a type of module that drive hardware.
+Motors, distance sensor, leds are all drivers.

+By designing a driver you have to keep those rules in mind :

+ - A driver module always use a standard Luos type to be usable by any other modules.
+ - A driver module always use standard object dictionary structures to be usable by any other modules.
+ - A driver module never depend or use any other modules (driver or app).
+ - A driver module is "dumb" it can't do anything else than manage its hardware feature (but it do it really well).

+ You can have multiple driver modules on the same node managing different hardware functionalities of your board, It's your call to sort them depending on your design.

 <div class="cust_edit_page"><a href="https://{{gh_path}}/_pages/low/modules/create-modules.md">Edit this page</a></div>